 How to Measure Brand Awareness

 Brand awareness is something we all strive for, and quality content backed up with a killer content strategy is a sure-fire way to achieve it.
 But how do you know when you’re making your mark?

-Prospects today thoroughly research their options before making a purchase.
-Many, millennials particularly, are heavily influenced by their peers.
-With so much choice, brand awareness becomes crucially important to secure the business of those prospects directly or via the recommendations of their networks.
+As prospects today thoroughly research their options (usually online) before making a purchase, with many also heavily influenced by their peers, they are bombarded with choices.
+Brand awareness is, therefore, crucially important to secure the business of prospects directly or via the recommendations of their networks.

-Growing brand awareness is a process that’s achievable using a holistic content strategy and a creative marketing plan.
-Success depends on a solid knowledge of your ideal client and excellent market research to inform your approach.
+Through a holistic content strategy and a creative marketing plan.
+Success depends on having a solid knowledge of your ideal client and excellent market research to inform your approach.

 Data-based Measures of Brand Awareness